So what does a good cover letter look like?

 We mean, don’t just plainly list all your skills on your cover letter.
 Instead, link them to achievements and goals.
 Share how your expertise can add value to the team.
 Maybe even tell a personal story.
 It’s up to you.

-Just make sure to include both soft and hard skills – especially the ones listed in the requirements section of the job advert.
+Just make sure to include both soft skills and hard skills – especially the ones listed in the requirements section of the job advert.
 This will help you pass applicant tracking systems that screen documents for certain keywords.

 Show that you know the company and its problems well